Iinaus/nodejs_rest_api/README.md

 2. Install dependencies with command `npm install`
 3. Run the project with command `npm run dev`

+#### Additional Notes
+**User Privileges**
+Note that client-side sign-up only allows users with regular user privileges to be created by default.

+**Testing Admin Tools**
+To test admin functionality, create an admin user.
+You can do this using a tool like Insomnia or any HTTP client by sending a POST request to http://localhost:3000/api/v1/user/ with the following JSON body:
+`{
+	"username": "admin",
+	"role": "admin",
+	"age": 30,
+	"password": "admin"
+}`

+This will create an admin user with the provided details.

 ## API documentation

 API provides endpoints to manage users and stores.
 It supports basic CRUD (Create, Read, Update, Delete) operations.
 Detailed API documentation is also provided in `openapi.json` file.